theodi/giz-challenge-cards/README.md

-# GIZ Challenge Card Reference Lists
+# Challenge Card Reference Lists

-A dynamic web application for displaying reference lists for GIZ challenge cards.
+A dynamic web application for displaying reference lists for challenge cards.
 The application loads challenge data from CSV files and renders them dynamically using client-side JavaScript.

 ## Features